-- Take note of the global picture and prepare accordingly.
+- Take note of the global picture and prepare accordingly for downward trends.
 What happens if the trade war ramifications continue?
 Or prices fall from your projected levels?
 What if your expenses increase?
 “Pay attention to what agricultural economists are saying and apply their projections to your own operation,” recommends Laura Sands, a K·Coe Isom principal.
 “Even with the trade war truce, the U.S. could struggle for years with the fallout of depressed prices and lost markets.”
 Think through various “what if” scenarios.
 Run your financials using very low commodity prices and understand what that does to your cash flow and balance sheet, so you can adjust now.
 Develop a survival plan.
 Look for alternatives, such as a new commodity to produce or market to access, “anything that can give you an edge,” Sands adds.

 - Find new revenue streams.
 Your property can reap added income beyond commodity or biofuel production, says Robert Veldman, K·Coe Isom’s senior land management advisor.
 For example, if your land is located in a sunny or windy area, you might be able to host solar or wind projects.
 “Even if you don’t accommodate a renewable energy venture, you could sell access to a developer to lay pipelines or transmission lines across your property,” he adds.
 Another source of income could come from your mineral rights to oil and gas produced from your land.
 Your property might also procure payments from government agencies, nonprofits, private industry donors and developers seeking to preserve wetlands or wildlife habitat or needing to purchase mitigation credits to meet regulatory requirements.
 Property with wetlands and wildlife can also generate revenue by giving up development rights in return for payments for conservation easements.